- Itinerary

 Day 1

-Depart Juneau on the Alaska State Ferry or aboard a local water taxi for the village in Hoonah.
-Spend the afternoon and evening in Hoonah exploring this historic village and prepping our gear for our departure the following morning
+Meet you guide for a pre- trip meeting and then spend the afternoon and evening in Hoonah exploring this historic village and prepping gear for our departure the following morning

 Day 2